moorepants/learn-multibody-dynamics/generalized-forces.rst

 generalized active forces :math:`F_1` or :math:`F_2`.
 This is not by coincidence, but will always be true for noncontributing forces.
-They are in fact named "noncontributing" because they do not contribute to the generalized active forces (nor the equations of motion).
-Noncontributing forces need not be considered, in general, and we will not include them in further examples.
+They are in fact named "noncontributing" because they do not contribute to the generalized active forces (nor the full equations of motion we eventually arrive at).
+Noncontributing forces need not be considered in the resultants, in general, and we will not include them in further examples.

 Notice also that the generalized forces have units of :math:`\textrm{force}
 \times \textrm{length}`.
 This is because our generalized speeds are angular rates.
 If our generalized speeds were linear rates, the generalized forces would have units of :math:`\textrm{force}`.

-Generalized Active Forces of a Rigid Body
+Generalized Active Forces on a Rigid Body
 =========================================

-If a holonomic multibody system with :math:`n` degrees of freedom includes a rigid body :math:`B` then the loads acting on :math:`B` can be described by a resultant force bound to an arbitrary point :math:`Q` in :math:`B` and a couple with torque :math:`\bar{T}`.
-The generalized active force for a single rigid body in a multibody system is defined as ([Kane1985]_, pg.
+If a holonomic multibody system with :math:`n` degrees of freedom in reference frame :math:`A` includes a rigid body :math:`B` then the loads acting on :math:`B` can be described by a resultant force :math:`\bar{R}` bound to an arbitrary point :math:`Q` in :math:`B` and a couple with torque :math:`\bar{T}`.
+The generalized active force then for a single rigid body in a multibody system is defined as ([Kane1985]_, pg.
 106):

 .. math::
    :label: eq-gaf-rigid-body